-Software has conventionally been considered open source when the original code is made publicly available so that anyone can edit, enhance, or modify open source code freely.
+Software has conventionally been considered open source when the original code is made publicly available so that anyone can edit, enhance, or modify it freely.
 This original concept has recently been expanded to incorporate a larger movement built on values of collaboration, transparency, and community.

 Open Source Software Vs Proprietary Software

 Open source software, on the other hand, gives any user free rein to view, copy, or modify it.
 The idea is to foster a community built on collaboration, allowing users to learn from each other and build on each other’s work.
-Like with propriety software, open source users must still agree to a licensing agreement, but the terms are very different from those of a propriety license.
+Like with proprietary software, open source users must still agree to a licensing agreement, but the terms are very differ significantly from those of a proprietary license.
 1

 History of Open Source Software

 The idea of open source software first developed in the 1950s, when much of software development was done by computer scientists in higher education.
 In line with the value of sharing knowledge among academics, source code was openly accessible.
 By the 1960s, however, as the cost of software development increased, hardware companies were charging additional fees for software that used to be bundled with their products.